alvv1986/AAS4WRF/AAS4WRF.md

 longitude: grid point longitude
 species_i: ith-species; 36 specifies the number of species in the ``CBMZ-MOSAIC`` chemical mecanism (remember to use the right units: mol km-2 hr-1 for gases and µg m-3 m s-1 for aerosols).
 Complete with columns of ``0`` if data is not available.

-There are nx*ny*nt lines in the file emissions.txt, arranged in blocks of time (each with length of nx*ny*1) as follows: longitude and latitude are periodic 1D strictly monotonically increasing and decreasing arrays, respectively, that have their components equally spaced at dx (same horizontal resolution as the WRF grid).
+There are nx*ny*nt lines in the file emissions.txt, arranged in blocks of time (each with length of nx*ny*1) as follows: longitude and latitude are periodic 1D strictly monotonically increasing and decreasing arrays, respectively, that have their components equally spaced at ``dx`` (same horizontal resolution as the WRF grid).
 As geo-referenced data, we recommend to use any kind of GIS software to build their emission files (e.g., the emission file emissions.txt used in this example was built using Quantum GIS).
-In addition, data frames produced by the R package ``eixport`` [@IbarraEspinosa:2018] can be used as input emissions for AAS4WRF.
+In addition, data frames produced by the R package ``eixport`` (Ibarra-Espinosa et al., 2018) can be used as input emissions for AAS4WRF.

 # Usage